faseeh-22/Jenkins-Assignment_Class-Checkout-Pipeline/README.md

-## Step 3: Explanation of Pipeline Configuration
+## Explanation of Pipeline Configuration:

 **1.checkout:** This step checks out code from a source code management system.